 Thank you.
 Our next question comes from Jean Anne Salisbury with Bank of America.
 Please go ahead.
 Your line is now open.

 Hi, good morning.
 I think many midstream investors don't own PSX stock because of the volatility of the earnings of the other segments.
 Is that your view as well?
-And given your answer to Doug's question, which I think suggested you are not that interested in the spin.
-What other things can PSX do to get fuller credit for the stability of the midstream earnings in your stock?
+And given your answer to Doug's question, which I think suggested you are not that interested in the spin, what other things can PSX do to get fuller credit for the stability of the midstream earnings in your stock?

 Great.
 I'll leave it there.
 Thank you.

-Thanks, Jeanette.
+Thanks, Jeananne.

 Great.
 Thanks for taking my questions.